apache/apisix-website/website/blog/2022/02/16/file-logger-api-gateway.md

 None of the articles on the Apache APISIX blog seem to go into detail about the process of developing plugins.
 So let's take a look at the process from the perspective of a plugin developer and see how a plugin is born!

-This article documents the process of developing the `file-logger` plugin by **a front-end engineer with no back-end experience**.
+This article documents the process of developing the `file-logger` plugin on API Gateway by **a front-end engineer with no back-end experience**.
 Before digging into the details of the implementation process, we will briefly introduce the functionality of `file-logger`.

 ## Introduction of file-logger plugin